 If after trying this you still taste the oil and it is just as unbearable, you may be within 10% of the population that have more than the average amount of taste buds in the mouth, known in the medical industry as a supertaster.
 If this is the case, you may need to follow more drastic action to avoid the taste.

 Administering CBD drops directly underneath the tongue is the most efficient way of consuming the oil aside from vaping.
 Sublingually has the highest rate has the best absorption for oils, but even if knowing this you still want to find an alternate method of consumption, then you could add your oil to food.
-CBD-Infused food and drink is increasing in popularity among health and well-being aficionados.
+CBD-Infused food and drink is increasing in popularity.
 It has a lower rate of absorption, but it certainly tastes infinitely better.

 You can mix the oil into any food stuff that contains fats or oils.
 This could be any recipes containing oil, coconut oil, butter, creams and even milk.
 It can fit with any recipe, just ensure that it is thoroughly mixed throughout the meal.
 It’s also worth noting that you wouldn’t want to use it as an oil to fry any ingredients in, because if its temperature is to go above 200 degrees Celsius then the CBD will start to denature.
 But you can add it to sauces, garnishes and even bake it.